taylorminco/MSSE663-js-assignments/week5/README.md

-# Week 5 - Deconstructing
+# Week 5 - Destructuring

 NOTE: Be sure to complete the reading to understand how to complete these exercises.